PaddlePaddle/Serving/examples/Pipeline/LowPrecision/ResNet50_Slim/README.md

-# Imagenet Pipeline WebService
+# Low precsion examples of python pipeline

-This document will takes Imagenet service as an example to introduce how to use Pipeline WebService.
+Here we take the ResNet50 quantization model as an example to introduce the low-precision deployment case of Python Pipline.

 ## 1.Get model
 ```